Ferry County Historical Society

 The written history of Ferry County, though relatively short, has been eventful.
 The area now comprising the county was first mentioned in written records by David Thompson, explorer, surveyor, and fur trader, in an account of his trip down the Columbia River in 1811.
 Thompson stopped at a major salmon fishing site…

-The Ferry County Historical Museum is typically open year-round, with the same hours as the Stonerose Interpretive Center, located next door to the museum.
-Due to COVID, we are currently closed.
+The Ferry County Historical Museum is typically open year-round and located next door Stonerose Interpretive Center.
 The Kauffman Cabin and JW and Elizabeth Slagle House are open for viewing in the summer months.
 Admission is free.
 Donations gladly accepted.

 The Historical Center